maxpmaxp/pdfreader/doc/examples/extract_image.rst

 ------------------------------------

 A very simple way also exisits.
-Use :class:`~pdfreader.SimplePDFViewer` To extract all displayed XObject and Inline Images on the page:
+Use :class:`~pdfreader.viewer.SimplePDFViewer` To extract all displayed XObject and Inline Images on the page:

 .. doctest::